XpertAI: uncovering regression model strategies for sub-manifolds

 \section{Quantitative Evaluation and Sanity Checks of XpertAI-faithfulness}

-After having shown some intriguing insights that were enabled by our \textit{XpertAI} approach in the previous chapter, we now conduct a systematic evaluation of their faithfulness.
-We utilize the controlled environment of the previously introduced rMNIST dataset to investigate practically relevant questions of how to set up, train, and utilize our range experts.
-Furthermore, we add some sanity-check type evaluation to empirically validate \textit{Proposition 1} from Sec.\ \ref{sec:method} and get practically relevant insights for range-expert model selection.
-Details on the respective experiments can be found in Appendix \ref{app:details_case} and some guidance on how to obtain faithful range experts in Appendix \ref{app:best_practice}.
+After having presented some intriguing insights enabled through our \textit{XpertAI} approach in the previous chapter, we now conduct a systematic evaluation of explanation faithfulness.
+Details on the respective experiments and additional insights for obtaining faithful range experts can be found in Appendix \ref{app:best_practice} and \ref{app:details_case}.